ryanguna/doubleunderscore/README.md

 # doubleunderscore
-doubleunderscore.js is a utility-belt library for JavaScript that i created that provides support for my usually used functionalities.
+doubleunderscore.js is a utility-belt library for javaScript that i created that provides support for my usually used functionalities.